Aanum Pennum

 The film explores the stories of man-woman relationships in the backdrop of three different timelines with each segment telling a story on romance, betrayal and lust.
-The anthology features an ensemble cast of Parvathy Thiruvothu, Asif Ali, Joju George, Samyuktha, Roshan Mathew, Darshana Rajendran, Indrajith Sukumaran, Nedumudi Venu, Kaviyoor Ponnamma and Basil Joseph.
+The anthology features an ensemble cast of Samyuktha Menon, Parvathy Thiruvothu, Asif Ali, Roshan Mathew, Darshana Rajendran, Joju George, Indrajith Sukumaran, Nedumudi Venu, Kaviyoor Ponnamma and Basil Joseph.
 Bijibal and Dawn Vincent composes the original songs and background score.
 The film is presented by Rajeev Ravi and produced by C. K. Padma Kumar and M. Dileep Kumar under Prime Production.
+It marks Nedumudi Venu's last film before his death on 11 October 2021.

 Short films

 Production

 Jay K.'s film has completed filming in 2019 while, other films are in different stages of production.
 Venu's segment which is set in the backdrop of 1950s was shot in Palakkad.
 Aashiq Abu's segment was filmed during November 2019.

 Music

 The first song from the film was released on 26 March 2021 by Manorama Music on their YouTube.